Another Christmas Tree Miracle

 This is not uncommon but as I watched "The Tree That Saved Christmas" I felt like what I was watching were bits of other Christmas movies spliced together.
 We have a Christmas tree farm setting, a struggling business, a childhood sweetheart, a widowed boss with a couple of children and I could go on because I don't think there was a single idea in "The Tree That Saved Christmas" which I hadn't stumbled across before, and not just once or twice before as all the ideas were very familiar.

-But whilst I'm a little disappointed by the lack of fresh ideas in "The Tree That Saved Christmas" it is nicely put together with some well chosen locations, some typical but pleasant enough characters and to be honest the nice idea that whilst Molly is saving the family business she ends up with two suitors interested in her with both the high school sweetheart and the widowed boss making things complicated for her.
-But what "The Tree That Saved Christmas" also has is Lacey Chabert delivering what is a typical character for Chabert as in it plays on her cute likeability but it saves this movie.
+But whilst I'm a little disappointed by the lack of fresh ideas in "The Tree That Saved Christmas" it is nicely put together with some well chosen locations, some typical but pleasant enough characters and to be honest the nice idea that whilst Molly is saving the family business she ends up with two suitors interested in her with both the high school sweetheart and the widowed boss making things a little complicated for her.
+But what "The Tree That Saved Christmas" also has is Lacey Chabert delivering what is a typical character for Chabert, as in it plays on her cute likeability and in doing so it saves this movie.

 What this all boils down to is that "The Tree That Saved Christmas" is nothing but a typical made for TV Christmas movie with the casting of Lacey Chabert being a big part of why it entertains.
-But sadly it is only an average Christmas movie which after having watched once you are unlikely to feel a need to watch again.
+But sadly it is only an average feel good Christmas movie which after having watched once you are unlikely to feel a need to watch again.